-The DSSENH cryptomodule is intended to run on Windows Vista.
-Windows Vista is an operating system supporting a "single user" mode where there is only one interactive user during a logon session.
+The DSSENH cryptomodule is intended to run on Windows Vista SP1 in Single User Mode, where there is only one interactive user during a logon session.

 Each operating system process creates a unique instance of the cryptomodule that is wholly dedicated to that process.
 The cryptomodule is not shared between processes.